 Dubbed the Ark Encounter, a full-scale Noah's Ark attraction and theme park opened on July 7, 2016 in northern Kentucky.

-Constructed with the dimensions described in the Bible, the life-size Noah’s ark replica sits in Williamstown in Grant County between Cincinnati and Lexington on I-75.
-It is the only Noah’s Ark theme park of its kind in America.
+Constructed with the dimensions described in the Bible in the book of Genesis, the life-size Noah's ark replica sits in Williamstown in Grant County between Cincinnati and Lexington on I-75.
+It is the only Noah's Ark theme park of its kind in America.

-Questions on the Ark Encounter site ask, “How big was Noah’s Ark?
-How did Noah fit all the animals on board?
+Questions on the Ark Encounter site ask, "How big was Noah's Ark?
+How did Noah fit all the animals on Earth on board?
 How did Noah feed and care for all the animals?
-How did Noah build the Ark?”
-As the site explains, “We built the full-size Noah’s Ark to answer these questions—and more!”
+How did Noah build the Ark?"
+As the site explains, "We built the full-size Noah's Ark to answer these questions--and more!"

-The Noah’s ark theme park not only includes the 510-feet long, 85-feet wide and 51-feet high ark replica, but also a zoo and museum.
-It’s roughly the size of one football field and some change.
+The Noah's ark theme park not only includes the 510-feet long, 85-feet wide and 51-feet high biblical ark replica as dictated by God to Noah in the Bible, but also a zoo with live animals and a museum.
+It's roughly the size of one football field and some change.

 Controversial employee regulations

 The park is already "making waves" over the strict Statement of Faith all employees are required to sign.
 The contract requires employees to disavow homosexuality and pre-marital relations and agree with all aspects of Creationism.

 Kentucky state officials denied Ark Encounter tax breaks in 2014.
 However, the ministry behind the attraction filed a lawsuit, claiming the ruling infringed on their constitutional rights.
 The state of Kentucky has since granted the creation museum up to $18 million in tax incentives due to its "religious purpose and message."
 Hundreds of people are expected to be employed, as long as they're okay with signing the Statement of Faith that is.